mateuszjurewicz/notes_public/English Vocabulary.md

 a saying, proverb.
 - `adroit` pron. with accent on i and t (adroitly, adroitness) quick and skillful in body or mind, clever.
 "The billionaire's accountant was ____ at tax evasion".
+- `adze` (pron "ádz")
+a cutting tool that has a thin arched blade set at right angles to the handle and is used chiefly for shaping wood.
+19 ____.
+Also as a verb: "cut away the surface of (a piece of wood) with an ____."
+Pol: "ciesak".
 - `agog`
 eager, full of keen anticipation.
 - `allay`